angular/angular/aio/content/guide/universal.md

 To start rendering your app with Universal on your local system, use the following command.

 <code-example language="bash">
-npm run build:ssr && npm run serve:ssr
+npm run dev:ssr
 </code-example>

-Open a browser and navigate to http://localhost:4000/.
+Open a browser and navigate to http://localhost:4200/.
 You should see the familiar Tour of Heroes dashboard page.

 Navigation via `routerLinks` works correctly because they use the native anchor (`<a>`) tags.